-Figure 7.3.
-Cumulative Net Cost per Patient Treated with Cilta-cel at Price to Achieve \$100,000
+Figure 7.4.
+Cumulative Net Cost per Patient Treated with Cilta-cel at Placeholder Price (Preliminary)

-Assuming the price to achieve a threshold of \$100,000 per QALY (\$422,400), 61% of the eligible patients could be treated within five years (assuming 20% uptake each year) before reaching the ICER budget impact threshold of \$819 million per year over five years.
-At the price to achieve a threshold of \$50,000 per QALY gained, all eligible patients could be treated within five years before reaching the ICER budget impact threshold.
+Assuming the placeholder price of \$419,500, only 50% of the eligible population could be treated within five years (assuming 20% uptake each year) before reaching the ICER budget impact threshold of \$819 million per year.
+At the price to achieve a threshold of \$100,000/QALY (approximately \$317,000), only 77% of the eligible population could be treated within five years (assuming 20% uptake each year) before reaching the ICER budget impact threshold of \$819 million per year.
+All eligible patients could be treated at the price to reach a threshold of \$50,000 (approximately \$208,000) without reaching the ICER budget impact threshold.
+Figure 7.5 depicts the potential budgetary impact of ciltacabtagene autoleucel.